Kaanhehe/kaanhehe/README.md

 # Kaanhehe

-👋 Hi there!
-I'm a 17-year-old student from Germany passionate about coding and game modding.
+👋 Hey there!
+I'm a 17-year-old student from Germany passionate about coding and game scripting.
 I enjoy working with technologies like Python, C#, Dart/Flutter, Lua, HTML, CSS, and JavaScript.

 🚀 I've spent a lot of time creating mods and custom solutions for FiveM, diving deep into its framework and game mechanics.
 I'm always eager to learn, build, and collaborate on exciting projects.